Poperratic

-Poperratic was a solo music project/band from Los Angeles, California.
-Its sole member was the songwriter, composer, and multi-instrumentalist Jammes Luckett.
-Its music traversed a number of genres, but was mostly distinguished by Luckett's heavy rhythm guitar work, layers of harmonies, catchy melodies, and storytelling lyrics.
+Poperratic is a solo music project/band from Los Angeles, California.
+Its sole member is the songwriter, composer, and multi-instrumentalist Jammes Luckett.
+Its music traverses a number of alternative music genres, but is mostly distinguished by Luckett's heavy rhythm guitar work, layers of harmonies, catchy melodies, and storytelling lyrics.

 Jammes Luckett came to some international attention via her film and television soundtrack work with writer/film director Lucky McKee.
 It feature films, such as the cult favorite "May", The Woods, Masters of Horror: "Sick Girl", and Roman (the latter written by and starring McKee, and directed by fellow frequent collaborator Angela Bettis).

 History

-Poperratic was founded in 1994, initially under the name Alien Tempo Experiment 13, and was renamed in 2004.
+Poperratic was founded in 1993, initially under the name Alien Tempo Experiment 13, and was renamed in 2004.
 Early years saw Luckett releasing lo-fi homemade albums on her label imprint Go Little Records, and in 1998, she released a 7" vinyl E.P. with Glimmerfed Records.
 The E.P. was co-produced by Luckett, with A.J.
 Lambert, then-future film director Lucky McKee, and also Don Fleming (musician) [noted music producer who has worked with (Hole (band), Sonic Youth, and Shonen Knife)].

 In 2006, Poperratic performed at the International Pop Overthrow Music Festival in Los Angeles.

 In early 2007, Poperratic's first studio album, 'Vagus (the wandering nerve.)' was released.
 A review at Perrero said of the 'Vagus', "The album overall has a really bluesy old school rock feel, by way of the grrl band movement of the early 1990s."

 In addition to Poperratic, Luckett also wrote and performed as one-half of the electronic pop project DEUXO, with composer/musician/producer Schpilkas.